-- The Swale Regeneration Project has seen improvement along some stretches through its threeyear project life (including grip filling and bank work). - Research and monitoring undertaken and funded by the EA. - The EA are responsible for the delivery of some water-level management plans, mostly for SSSIs. - The Lower Ure Conservation Trust (LUCT) manages the Swale and Ure Washlands Project (SUWP). - Operations such as water abstraction are licensed by the EA. - Some stretches of river are actively managed by angling clubs, where they own the fishing rights. - Some river stretches are SSSIs. - The Ure Initiative partnership, led by the Yorkshire Dales Rivers Trust (YDRT). - Abstraction licences are set until 2017, which includes the station at Kilgram below Thornton Steward. - MoD has carried out Otter surveys and has created holts.

-- Actions in the Ure Initiative strategic plan are relevant. - Opportunities for habitat restoration may arise through Flood Defence Management Plans.
+■ The Swale Regeneration Project has seen improvement along some stretches through its threeyear project life (including grip filling and bank work).
+Research and monitoring undertaken and funded by the EA. ■ The EA are responsible for the delivery of some water-level management plans, mostly for SSSIs.
+The Lower Ure Conservation Trust (LUCT) manages the Swale and Ure Washlands Project Operations such as water abstraction are licensed by the EA.
+Some stretches of river are actively managed by angling clubs, where they own the fishing rights.
+Some river stretches are SSSIs.
+The Ure Initiative partnership, led by the Yorkshire Dales Rivers Trust (YDRT).
+Abstraction licences are set until 2017, which includes the station at Kilgram below Thornton MoD has carried out Otter surveys and has created holts.
+Opportunities Actions in the Ure Initiative strategic plan are relevant.
+Opportunities for habitat restoration may arise through Flood Defence Management Plans.
+What you can do to help: Keep dogs under control.